jwschman/truenas-gotify-adapter-golang/readme.md

 ## TODO

-- Checks for if environment variables are set
-- Builtin default values for LISTEN_HOST and LISTEN_PORT if not supplied
-- Add checks if GOTIFY_URL is correct
-- Add tags to images
+- Add tags to dockerhub images in github workflow

-But honestly it's kind of fine how it is.

 ## About